Singularities of free group character varieties: Singularities

+Let $c=n-\mathrm{dim}_{Krull}X$.
+And let $J$ be the $k\times n$ Jacobian matrix of partial derivatives of the $k$ relations defining $X\subset \C^n$.
+We can assume $n$ is minimal.
 Then $X^{sing}$ is concretely realized as the affine variety determined by the determinant of the $c\times c$ minors of $J$.
-This ideal is referred to as the Jacobian ideal, and will be denoted $\mathfrak{J}$.
-In this way, $X^{sing}$ is seen to be a proper subvariety of $X$.
+This ideal is referred to as the Jacobian ideal.
+In this way, $X^{sing}$ is seen to be a proper sub-variety of $X$.

 For example, in \cite{HP} it is shown (for $r\geq 3$) that $\XC{r}(\SLm{2})^{sing}=\XC{r}(\SLm{2})^{red}$.
 In \cite{La1}, explicitly computing the Jacobian ideal, a similar result is also shown: $\XC{2}(\SLm{3})^{red}=\XC{2}(\SLm{3})^{sing}$.